 Kubernetes scheduler is ineffective with pod antiaffinity

 It takes a significant amount of time for the scheduler to process pods with pod antiaffinity rules specified on them.
 It is spending about 2-3 seconds on each pod, which makes the time needed to deploy an OpenStack cluster of 900 nodes unexpectedly long (about 3h for just scheduling).
-OpenStack deployment requires the use of antiaffinity rules to prevent several OpenStack compute nodes from being launched on a single Kubernetes minion node.
+To deploy OpenStack on Kubernetes requires the use of antiaffinity rules to prevent several OpenStack on Kubernetes compute nodes from being launched on a single minion node.

 According to profiling results, most of the time is spent on creating new Selectors to match existing pods against, which triggers the validation step.
 Basically we have O(N^2) unnecessary validation steps (where N = the number of pods), even if we have just 5 deployment entities scheduled to most of the nodes.

 In this case, we needed a specific optimization that speeds up scheduling time up to about 300 ms/pod.
-It’s still slow in terms of common sense (about 30m spent just on pods scheduling for a 900 node OpenStack cluster), but it is at least close to reasonable.
+It’s still slow in terms of common sense (about 30m spent just on pods scheduling for a 900 node OpenStack cluster), but it is faster and at least close to a reasonable speed.
 This solution lowers the number of very expensive operations to O(N), which is better, but still depends on the number of pods instead of deployments, so there is space for future improvement.

 Upstream issue status: fixed

 Different services start receiving “429 Rate Limit Exceeded” HTTP errors, even though kube-apiservers can take more load.
 This problem was discovered through a scheduler bug (see below).